 Byron Selorme, Shavasana Yoga Centre, Ontario

 Motion is lotion!
 “Mobilizations” are a nice alternative to yoga for many people.
 And they certainly don’t come with all the philosophical, spiritual and cultural baggage of yoga.
 See Mobilize!

 For some people, a simple stretching program avoids that whole “cult of yoga” atmosphere, but can feel just as nice and may well have essentially the same benefits, whatever they may be.
-Consider: a 2011 study showed that a program of static stretching alone — just pulling on muscles — had a nice clear benefit for heart rate regulation, a common way of measuring fitness.8 Bodies probably need constant sensory feedback for optimum function — again, “motion is lotion” — and this evidence is probably a nice demonstration of that principle.
+Consider: a 2011 study showed that a program of static stretching alone — just pulling on muscles — had a nice clear benefit for heart rate regulation, a common way of measuring fitness.16 Bodies probably need constant sensory feedback for optimum function — again, “motion is lotion” — and this evidence is probably a nice demonstration of that principle.

 And some people find that strong breathing exercises like bioenergetic breathing are a great way to more literally and directly “blow off steam”: see The Art of Bioenergetic Breathing.
-There are some excellent methods of reducing anxiety: see Help for Anxiety.
+There are some excellent methods of reducing anxiety: see Anxiety & Chronic Pain.

-Curing insomnia is one of the most obvious methods of reducing stress: see The Insomnia Guide There is also a lot to be said for pursuing personal growth: see Pain Relief from Personal Growth.
+Curing insomnia is one of the most obvious methods of reducing stress: see The Insomnia Guide for Chronic Pain Patients There is also a lot to be said for pursuing personal growth: see Pain Relief from Personal Growth.
 If you have low back pain, there are many other options to consider.
 In fact, I wrote a whole book about them.
 There’s also quite a lot more information in the book about the science of yoga as a treatment for low back pain.
 See:

 You know, some people see this and think oh, yeah, this is how [the doctor/patient relationship] should be.
-I look at this and I see an older, patronizing white male authority figure dispensing a prescription for failure to a young woman whose life is probably so different from his own that he can barely imagine her problems
+I look at this and I see an older, patronizing white male authority figure dispensing a prescription for failure to a young woman whose life is probably so different from his own that he can barely imagine her problems.

 What are the circumstances of her life?
 Does he know?
 I thought homeopaths [holistic doctors] were supposed to treat the source of the problem, not the symptoms.

-What if the real problem is that she’s a divorced single parent in a crummy job that barely pays her basic expenses & all that entails?
 What if the real problem is that she’s a divorced single parent in a crummy job that barely pays her basic expenses and all that entails?
 Like, how about a prescription for decent wages, working conditions, benefits, childcare, healthcare, public transportation?